Glossary

 Filing Actuaries

-An actuary who prepares, supervises the preparation of, or peer reviews a health filing on behalf of a health plan entity.
-This includes actuaries employed by the health plan entity and consulting actuaries.
+An actuary who prepares, supervises the preparation of, or peer reviews a health filing on behalf of a health plan issuer.
+This includes actuaries employed by the health plan issuer and consulting actuaries.
 This does not include a “reviewing actuary,” as defined in section 2.9.
-(ASOP No. 8)
+(ASOP No. 8 Revision)

 Filing Actuary

-An actuary who prepares, supervises the preparation of, or peer reviews a health filing on behalf of a health plan entity.
-This includes actuaries employed by the health plan entity and consulting actuaries.
+An actuary who prepares, supervises the preparation of, or peer reviews a health filing on behalf of a health plan issuer.
+This includes actuaries employed by the health plan issuer and consulting actuaries.
 This does not include a “reviewing actuary,” as defined in section 2.9.
-(ASOP No. 8)
+(ASOP No. 8 Revision)

 Financial Adequacy

-A condition in which program costs are projected not to exceed program income and assets over a specified period of time.
+A condition in which Program costs are projected not to exceed the sum of Program income and Program assets over a specified period of time.

 Financial Audit